AkashFulari/AFSColorChooser/README.md

 # AFSColorChooser
-Android Library
+Android Color Chooser Library

-> *Step 1.* Add the JitPack repository to your build file *Add it in your root build.gradle at the end of repositories:*
+> Step 1.
+Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
 	repositories {